 engine, there are two types of checkpoints which work together

 to ensure that a consistent view of the cluster's data is

 maintained.
 These are shown in the following list:

 Local Checkpoint (LCP): This is a checkpoint that is specific to a single node; however, LCPs take place for all nodes in the cluster more or less concurrently.
-An LCP involves saving all of a node's data to disk, and so usually occurs every few minutes.
-The precise interval varies, and depends upon the amount of data stored by the node, the level of cluster activity, and other factors.
+An LCP usually occurs every few minutes; the precise interval varies, and depends upon the amount of data stored by the node, the level of cluster activity, and other factors.

 Global Checkpoint (GCP): A GCP occurs every few seconds, when transactions for all nodes are synchronized and the redo-log is flushed to disk.

 For more information about the files and directories created by local checkpoints and global checkpoints, see NDB Cluster Data Node File System Directory.

 Transporter.
 We use the term transporter for the data transport mechanism employed between data nodes.
 MySQL NDB Cluster 7.5 and 7.6 support three of these, which are listed here: